Rheumatoid arthritisLeflunomide coupons

 Leflunomide

-Leflunomide Coupons & Discount Card – Guaranteed Prices from $11.70
+Leflunomide Coupons & Savings Card – Discount Prices from $18.93

 Leflunomide, commonly known as Arava, is a medication prescribed for adults with rheumatoid arthritis.
 This condition occurs when the immune system mistakenly attacks healthy joint tissues, causing pain and swelling.
 Leflunomide is a disease-modifying antirheumatic drug (DMARD) that helps to alleviate these symptoms by dampening the immune system’s activity and reducing inflammation in the joints.
 As a result, it helps to prevent further joint damage and improve mobility.
 Taken as an oral tablet once daily, leflunomide requires regular monitoring by your healthcare provider due to potential side effects.
 Common side effects include stomach upset, headache, rash, hair loss, and high blood pressure, while more serious risks involve liver damage and severe infections.
 Always consult with your doctor before starting any new medication.